b.1996, Japan

 1. Tools

-Sign up for “Adopt Your Spot” at sanitation foundation.
+If you are in NY, sign up for “Adopt Your Spot” at sanitation foundation.

 You get the tools you need, like a grabber and trash bags, for free.